 - Integrating new designs with legacy designs and tools

-They can rapidly model electrical components and systems, such as solar arrays and voltage regulators, using provided blocks, or they can create custom blocks where the design calls for it.
-Engineers can then simulate the model to solve the underlying complex systems of equations without writing low-level code, and immediately visualize the results.
-They can also include thermal and attitude effects in their models to perform multi-domain simulation within one environment.
+MATLAB and Simulink let you rapidly model electrical components and systems, such as solar arrays and voltage regulators, using provided blocks, or create custom blocks where the design calls for it.
+You can then simulate your model to solve the underlying complex systems of equations without writing low-level code, and immediately visualize the results.
+You can also include thermal and attitude effects in your models to perform multidomain simulation within one environment.

-Communications systems engineers use MATLAB and Simulink as a common design environment to develop, analyze, and implement spacecraft communications systems.
-Engineers can use MATLAB and Simulink to prototype signal chain elements -- including RF, antenna, and digital elements.
-They can then combine the work of multiple teams as a system-level executable model.
+You can use MATLAB and Simulink as a common design environment to develop, analyze, and implement spacecraft communications systems.
+You can model and visualize satellite orbits, perform link analysis, and access calculations.
+MATLAB and Simulink help you prototype signal chain elements—including RF, antenna, and digital elements—and combine the work of multiple teams as a system-level executable model.

-Engineers can quickly explore imperfections at the system level and examine what-if scenarios difficult to produce in the lab.
-As the design matures, engineers can automatically generate C code for embedded processors or HDL code for FPGAs.
+You can explore imperfections at the system level and examine what-if scenarios that are difficult to produce in the lab.
+As the design matures, you can automatically generate C code for embedded processors or HDL code for FPGAs.

-Systems engineers use MATLAB and Simulink to perform dynamic analysis.
-They use executable multi-domain spacecraft and ground system models for requirements validation and verification, providing insights into system-level behavior and performance that cannot be obtained by static analysis alone.
+You can insert executable models into the architecture with MATLAB and Simulink to propagate and visualize satellite and constellation orbits and perform mission analysis such as computing line-of-sight-access.
+Also, you can add fidelity to the underlying system behaviors with executable multidomain spacecraft and ground system models to verify and validate requirements, providing insights into system-level behavior and performance that cannot be obtained by static analysis alone.

-Aerospace and software engineers need to comply with a wide array of standards that govern their processes.
-With MATLAB and Simulink, engineers can conform to the standards used around the world such as NPR 7150.2 (NASA Software Engineering Requirements) and ECSS-E-40 (European Cooperation for Space Standardization, Space Engineering Software).
+Flight software engineers need to comply with a wide array of standards that govern their processes.
+With MATLAB and Simulink, you can conform to standards used around the world such as the NASA Software Engineering Requirements (NPR 7150.2), the European Cooperation for Space Standardization (ECSS) Space Engineering Software (ECSS-E-ST-40), and Software Product Assurance (ECSS-Q-ST-80) standards.

-Engineers can run requirements-based unit tests and use automated modeling standard checks to ensure that their flight software algorithms are production ready.
-They can then automatically generate C and C++ code from the models and use static code analysis, formal methods, and code-review capabilities to check compliance to standards such as MISRA.
+You can run requirements-based unit tests and use automated modeling standard checks, such as the modeling standards developed for the NASA Orion program, to ensure that your flight software algorithms are production ready.
+You can then automatically generate C and C++ code from the models and use static code analysis, formal methods, and code-review capabilities to check compliance to standards such as MISRA.

-They can also prove the absence of run-time errors and automate code inspection.
-Engineers can automate the generation of certification artifacts at each step, including software design documents, metrics, and requirements.
+MATLAB and Simulink let you prove the absence of run-time errors and automate code inspection.
+You can automate the generation of reports and certification artifacts at each step, including software design documents, metrics, and requirements.

 - NASA Ames Research Center Develops Flight Software for Lunar Atmosphere Dust Environment Explorer

-- NASA Software Engineering Requirements Workflow with MATLAB and Simulink
+- NASA Software Engineering Requirements (NPR 7150.2C) Workflow with MATLAB and Simulink

 - ECSS Space Engineering Software Workflow with MATLAB and Simulink